Dealing With Bullies

 Some bullies come from families where everyone is angry and shouting all the time.
 They may think that being angry, calling names, and pushing people around is a normal way to act.
 Some bullies are copying what they've seen someone else do.
 Some have been bullied themselves.

-Sometimes bullies know that what they are doing or saying hurts other people.
+Sometimes bullies know that what they're doing or saying hurts other people.
 But other bullies may not really know how hurtful their actions can be.
 Most bullies don't understand or care about the feelings of others.

 Bullies often pick on someone they think they can have power over.
 They might pick on kids who get upset easily or who have trouble sticking up for themselves.
 Getting a big reaction out of someone can make bullies feel like they have the power they want.
 Sometimes bullies pick on someone who is smarter than they are or different from them in some way.
 Sometimes bullies just pick on a kid for no reason at all.

 Gemma told her mom that this one kid was picking on her for having red hair and freckles.
 She wanted to be like the other kids but she couldn't change those things about herself.
-Finally Gemma made friends at her local swimming pool with a girl who wished she had red hair like Gemma's.
-The two girls became great friends and she learned to ignore the mean girl's taunts at school.
+Finally, Gemma made friends at the local swimming pool with a girl who wished she had red hair like Gemma's.
+The two girls became great friends, and Gemma learned to ignore the mean girl's taunts at school.

 Bullying: How to Handle It

 So now you know that bullying is a big problem that affects a lot of kids, but what do you do if someone is bullying you?
 Our advice falls into two categories: preventing a run-in with the bully, and what to do if you end up face-to-face with the bully.

 Preventing a Run-In With a Bully